pkubioinformatics/nanoreviser/README.md

 	$ conda env create -n nanorev /**Your_Path_to_Anaconda**/envs/nanorev/ -f NanoReviser.yaml  #you need to replace the path where you installed anaconda, the default path would be ~/anaconda3/
 	$ conda activate nanorev

-Please run the unitest in oder to make sure NanoReviser is installed properly.
+Please run the unitest in oder to make sure NanoReviser installed properly.

     $ sh unitest.sh